ClayStack/claystack-docs/docs/cseth/overview.md

 ### Modularity & Ease of Access

 csETH incorporates L2s, enabling node operators to effortlessly manage nodes, receive rewards, and enter and exit directly on L2s, all without bearing excessive gas fees.
+The modularity of csETH ensures that users can stake ETH, unstake it, and mint csETH - all on L2, thereby saving on transaction costs.

 ### Insurance or Slashing Protection